-Suppose, the annual dividend paid by ABC Company is Rs.
+Suppose the annual dividend paid by ABC Company is Rs.
 30 per share.
 The net earnings of ABC Company during this period is Rs.
 100 per share.

-Therefore, if an investor is looking for a steady dividend income you can always keep this factor in mind and look for companies that have been in the running for a long time and with a good performance record.
-Though beware of extremely high dividend payout ratios as that means the company is giving out most of its earnings and relying on a very negligible amount for investing in its future operations, which is not a good sign.
+Therefore, if an investor is looking for a steady dividend income, you can always keep this factor in mind and look for companies that have been in the running for a long time and with a good performance record.
+Though beware of extremely high dividend payout ratios as that means the company is giving out most of its earnings.
+And relying on a negligible amount to invest in its future operations is not a good sign.

 The dividend payout ratio lets an investor calculate the percentage of the dividend that the company has decided to distribute out of its net earnings.
 It is of utmost importance to keep track of the ratio of a company over the years to take a call as to which company would be the right choice to invest in.